 E. Corporate Partnership Rate.
 Available to corporations that have entered into a formal partnership with MTSU to develop and deliver a degree completion program to their employees.
-The rate applies to out-of-state employees and is equal to the approved eRate above.
-The major difference is that it can be any type of course (hybrid, telecourse, distance education, etc.) offered as part of a Corporate Partnership.
-In-state students involved in a Corporate Partnership will pay normal in-state rates.
+The rate is equal to the approved undergraduate and graduate in-state rates.

 F. Program Services Fee.
 A fee charged to students to support the following programs of the University: